-- If you usually stream music at the highest quality on Spotify you’ll want to dive into your settings and reduce it to Streaming Quality to Normal.
+- If you usually stream music at the highest quality on Spotify you’ll want to dive into your settings and reduce the Streaming Quality to ‘Normal’.

 International data roaming charges in the US can be shockingly expensive, particularly from UK providers.
-The worst offenders charge as much as £8 for a single MB (Orange, although O2 is almost as bad at £6 per MB).
-At that rate, simply streaming a single song on Spotify would set you back over £25.
+The worst offenders charge as much as $8 for a single megabyte.
+At that rate, simply streaming a single song on Spotify would set you back around $26.

 The best thing to do is to check your mobile provider’s website.
 If you only expect your mobile data use to be occasional, you might be able to live with the data charges.
-Australian providers for example charge between 50ȼ and AU$3 per MB while UK operator Three allows it customers to use their domestic data allowances while in the US with excess charges of only 3.3p per MB.
-It’s for Advanced Plan customers only though and is speed-restricted to 3G.
-For general web browsing on the move though, that’s perfectly serviceable.
+Australian providers for example charge between $0.35 and $2.20 per megabyte while certain UK operators allow its customers to use their domestic data allowances while in the US with reasonable excess charges depending on the amount of data used.

 Of course if you don’t want to spend extra for the convenience of getting online wherever you are, turn off data roaming in your smartphone settings.

-- Buy a $40 pre-paid T-Mobile SIM when you arrive for unlimited data
+- Buy a pre-paid Sim when you arrive for unlimited data.

-- Laptop – if you plan to take lots of photos or work, a laptop is a must for back-up purposes and productivity.
-Look for a unibody ultrabook as they are tough and light, with 13 inch screen maximum to save space.
+- Laptop: If you plan to take lots of photos or work, a laptop is a must for back-up purposes and productivity.
+Chromebooks can be lightweight, cheap and viable alternatives for those not looking to splurge on a full-on desktop replacement.

-- Tablet – an iPad Mini or a Google Nexus 10 are both perfect for travellers.
+- Tablet: Cheaper, lighter and even more compact than a laptop, tablets are perfect for travellers.
 Great battery life and small enough to tuck in a carry-on bag.

-The US is a decade or more behind Europe with its rollout of Chip and PIN technology still in early stages and suffering teething troubles.
+The US is a decade or more behind Europe when it comes to Chip and Pin payment technology, with its rollout still in the fairly early stages and suffering teething troubles.
 Card machines are often very slow to verify cards, if they even work properly at all.
-Ironically, it’s often more convenient to pay with the more recent tech of Apple Pay or Android Pay.
-The latter being much more common in the US than elsewhere.
+It can actually often be more convenient to pay with the more recent tech of Apple Pay or Android Pay.

-Rather than using your everyday card, look for a credit card with no currency exchange fees and add that to Apple/Android Pay.
+Rather than using your everyday card, look for a credit card with no currency exchange fees and add that to Apple or Android Pay.
 Think about whether you prefer cash withdrawal or making purchases on the card and go with a card with the lowest rates for that activity.
-It’s important to pay your balance in full obviously to avoid wiping out any savings with interest charges..
+It’s important to pay your balance in full to avoid wiping out any savings with interest charges.